-Adult beetles have been reported to travel about a 1⁄2 a mile from the tree they emerge from.
-Because EAB does not travel very far on its own, it is important for the public to be aware that the spread of this pest is primarily anthropocentric.
-Many infestations are started when people move infested ash nursery trees, logs, or firewood into uninfested areas.
+Adult beetles have been reported to travel about a $\frac{1}{2}$ a mile from the tree they emerge from.
+Because EAB does not travel very far on its own, it is important for the public to be aware that the spread of this pest is primarily anthropocentric, which means that many infestations are started when people move infested ash nursery trees, logs, or firewood into un-infested areas.